monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 </details>

 <details>
-<summary>June 2025: Complete Van Build, Sell Van, Transition to Key Largo</summary>
+<summary>June 2025: Finish Van Upgrades, Sell Van, Transition to Key Largo</summary>

-- **Van Build & Sale (First 1-2 Weeks Estimated):**
+- **Van Upgrades & Sale (First 2-3 Weeks Estimated):**
-    - Complete all finishing touches on the van interior (sanding, painting/staining, installing hardware, fixtures, final cleaning).
+    - **Small Kitchen (Task 5):** Complete kitchen build and installation.
+    - **Trim (Task 6):** Purchase and install all trim pieces.
+    - Final Touches: Any painting, sealing, hardware installation for new components.
+Thoroughly clean the entire van.
-    - Take high-quality photos and create a compelling sales listing.
+    - Photography & Listing: Take high-quality photos of the upgraded interior.
+Create a compelling sales listing highlighting all features, especially the new upgrades and existing amenities.
     - List van for sale on multiple platforms.
 Manage inquiries and showings.
     - Negotiate and finalize sale, including all paperwork.
-- **Key Largo Transition (Latter Half of June, contingent on van sale):**
+- **Key Largo Transition (Latter Half of June / Early July, contingent on van sale):**
     - Once van is sold and funds are available:
         - Execute move to Key Largo.
         - Secure short-term accommodation upon arrival.